“Learn all you can about music. There are no short cuts or quick fixes”. John Scofield

 In my advanced guitar exercises we learn how to move chords, how to create excitement by:

-- Creating chromatic movements on weak beast towards targeted tonal notes
+- Creating chromatic movements on weak beats towards targeted tonal notes.

 Students at the Creative Guitar School in Melbourne learn to experiment with advanced guitar exercises and with chordal inversions altering bass lines and creating new colours.